DannyBen/rush-cli/README.md

 5. Note that the `main` and `undo` scripts are executed in the same folder they live in, so you can copy files from the package's directory to wherever they need to be.
-6. If you need to read/write files in the user's current direcotory, use the `$USER_CWD` environment variable.
+6. If you need to read/write files in the user's current directory, use the `$USER_CWD` environment variable.
 7. The `main` and `undo` scripts can be written in any language, as long as they have a shebang line.